What You’ll Find at the Festival

 Sustainable Business Network of Massachusetts (SBN) has a mission of engaging business and community leaders in building economies that are green, local, and fair.
 An essential component of a strong economy is a vibrant and diverse local food system.
 SBN has made strengthening the Massachusetts and New England food system a top priority and has formed a Local Food Committee to lead SBN’s work.

 The SBN Local Food Committee has selected seven specific initiatives that will help grow our local and regional food system.
 One of these initiatives is Boston Local Food Festival.
-The second annual festival, which attracted 30,000 people, was on Saturday, October 1, 2011 at Children’s Wharf Park on Fort Point Channel in Boston .
+The third annual festival, which attracted 40,000 people, was on Sunday, October 7, 2013 on The Rose Kennedy Greenway wharf area park in Boston .
 Click here to see more on SBN and its other initiatives.

 The Boston Local Food Festival, which will overlook historic Boston Harbor, is an outdoor autumn celebration of the many virtues of locally grown and produced food.
 The most important objective of the Boston Local Food Festival is to increase accessibility and availability of healthy local food for all.
 Massachusetts eaters of all ages, races, and socioeconomic levels will see, taste, and appreciate the variety of healthy, delicious food choices that local specialty crops and products make available to them in their own back yard.
 This unique festival will bring Massachusetts farms, food businesses and speciality producers together with individuals and families from diverse backgrounds, organizations, businesses, and local food advocates in an informative and fun way.